 - Provides a general parking management service for one-off events such as Graduation.
 There may be a charge for any costs incurred.

-- Manages the Campus parking facilities and ensures compliance with safe parking practice, in designated parking areas.
-This includes taking the action of either wheel-clamping or tow-away, where vehicles are parked incorrectly.
+- Manages the campus parking facilities and ensures compliance with safe parking practice, in designated parking areas.
+This includes taking action of either wheel-clamping or towing where vehicles are parked incorrectly.
 The fee for wheel-clamp removal is $50 (GST inclusive) if parked in LTH or General Parking areas, or $100 (GST inclusive) if parked in a Reserved Numbered park.
 The fee is payable at the Finance counter, TSR (The Gateway), and Student Services.

 - Ensures road and parking signage is maintained in an appropriate manner.